okta/okta.github.io/_source/_posts/2018-06-18-spring-boot-angular-auth-code-flow.md

 }
 ```

 That's it!
-Witness the glory of your awesome Angular app and Spring Boot API that uses OAuth's more secure flow: authorization code flow.
+Witness the glory of your awesome Angular app and Spring Boot API that uses OAuth 2.0's more secure flow: authorization code flow.

 {% img blog/spring-boot-angular-auth-code-flow/login-with-okta.png alt:"Login with Okta" width:"800" %}{: .center-image }

 {% img blog/spring-boot-angular-auth-code-flow/okta-sign-in.png alt:"Okta Sign-In" width:"800" %}{: .center-image }

 {% img blog/spring-boot-angular-auth-code-flow/welcome.png alt:"Welcome" width:"800" %}{: .center-image }

+**NOTE:** This app supports logout, but it only logs out from Spring Security, not from Okta.
+This is normal.
+If you sign in to a website with Facebook or Google, you don't expect to be logged out of them when you logout of the app.
+When I first implemented this in JHipster, there was [a lot of debate](https://github.com/jhipster/generator-jhipster/issues/6555).

-### Verify PWA with Lighthouse
+### Verify Your Angular PWA with Lighthouse

 After deploying this app, I used [Lighthouse](https://developers.google.com/web/tools/lighthouse/) to see what the PWA score was.
 Unfortunately, it dropped from 100 (in my [previous post](/blog/2018/01/18/cryptocurrency-pwa-secured-by-okta)) to 91.